 Target and Walmart will be open for Black Friday

 Walmart and Target were closed on ThanksgivingBut what are the hours for Black Friday?
-Whether you want to shop in person after the holiday or prefer to have the order delivered to your home, you need to know about special offers and hours of operation.
+Whether you want to shop in person after the holiday or prefer to have the order delivered to your home, you need to know about special offers and opening hours.
 Both chains will indeed be open for Black Friday, but not as early as in previous editions.

 Walmart stores will open at 5 AM this Black Friday